 Three years later I've rode across four continents on three motorcycles.
 I wonder if that guy knows how profoundly he changed my life.

 Recently I just finished a tour from LA to Alaska to Austin and back to LA.
-Three months working in Israel and now I'm back in Chicagi teaching music for CPS again.
+Three months working in Israel and now I'm back in Chicago teaching music for CPS again.
 Looks like I've come full circle.

 Books; House of Leaves, 1984, Catch 22, Perks of Being a Wallflower, Catcher in the Rye, The Brothers Karamazov, The Sun Also Rises, World War Z...

 Movies; Waking Life, Pi, Rush Hour 2, The Adventures of Baron von Munchhausen, Fear and Loathing in Las Vegas, The Big Lebowski, Lost in Translation, Cowboy Bebop, The original three Star Wars...